-The University expects external examiners to be provided with samples of marked student work.
+The University expects External Examiners to be provided with samples of marked student work in both theory and practice.
 This is usually done in one of three ways:

 - i.
-The work sample is sent through the post to the external examiner for scrutiny, with an indication of the date the work needs to be returned to the University. - ii.
-The external examiner is invited on to campus (often just prior to the Board of Examiners meeting) in order to view the work samples and for ease of access to the full set of work for each module; - iii.
+The sample is sent through the post to the External Examiner for scrutiny, with an indication of the date the work needs to be returned to the University. - ii.
+The External Examiner is invited on to campus (often just prior to the Board of Examiners meeting) in order to view the work samples and for ease of access to the full set of work for each module; - iii.
 For electronically submitted assessments an individual username and password will be provided with full instructions for accessing the sample from UCB online.